-Acute and chronic inflammation is commonly observed in prostate biopsies and frequently occurs in close proximity to prostatic intraepithelial neoplasia, a precursor lesion for prostate tumors.
+Acute and chronic inflammation is commonly observed in prostate biopsies and frequently occurs near prostatic intraepithelial neoplasia, a precursor lesion for prostate tumors.
 It has been proposed that the inflammation-to-carcinoma sequence is common in the development of human prostate cancer.
 A pro-inflammatory tumor environment is also a trigger for disease progression and cancer metastasis.
-The causes of prostatic inflammation are poorly understood, but could be caused by chronic infections and other environmental exposures.
-Our research discovered a pro-inflammatory interferon gene signature in tumors of African-American patients, suggesting the possible involvement of viral infections in disease pathology.
+The causes of prostatic inflammation are poorly understood but could be caused by chronic infections and other environmental exposures.
+Our research discovered a pro-inflammatory interferon gene signature in tumors of AA patients, suggesting the possible involvement of viral infections in disease pathology.
 We also observed a unique gene expression profile in prostate tumors associated with current smoking that indicates an altered immune environment in tumors of current smokers.
 This observation could be very significant because current smoking increases the risk of metastatic prostate cancer.
-These preliminary findings will be further pursued in the context of our ongoing case-control study in the greater Baltimore area (05-C-N021).
+These findings are being further pursued in the context of the NCI-Maryland Case-Control study.

 Selected Key Publications